 Play, Mute, or Solo Staff |

 There are a variety of occasions where you might want to listen to only certain staves of a song while other staves are muted (silenced).
 For example, if a song has a melody staff played by some instrument, but you want to sing the melody by yourself, then you can mute the melody staff.
 Or, you might want to study the composition and arrangement of a song and focus on how a particular instrument part is written by "soloing" that instrument part, thus muting all of the other staves.
 If you have a MIDI keyboard, you can temporarily mute a staff and perform the part yourself; Composer will assign the instrument sound of the staff to the notes you play.
 Composer enables you to play any combination of staves while muting other staves.
 You can even do this while the song is playing back.
-If the staff controls are visible, you can tell that a staff is muted if the top-left button is not pressed down and has a dull light instead of the normal bright green light: staff playback is active staff is muted Note that you can also mute staves using the Staff Setup command in the Staff menu.
+If the staff controls are visible, you can tell that a staff is muted if the top-left button is not pressed down and has a dull light instead of the normal bright green light: Note that you can also mute staves using the Staff Setup command in the Staff menu.
 If you save the song as a MIDI file, then any muted staff will be restored as an audible staff in the MIDI file; the staff will not be deleted.
-To toggle the mute status of a staff:

-In the group of four staff controls, toggle the play/mute button between and . -- OR --
+In the group of four staff controls, toggle the play/mute button between -- OR --

 -- OR --